MEMF 2018 Quick Reference List

 A masterclass devoted to learning a relaxed and effective violin technique, through improvisation and ornamentation on 17th-century German ground basses.
 Students are welcome to bring in their own German Baroque solo sonatas, and chamber works that they are working on at the Festival.

-Viols: Waiting for the Hammer(schmidt) to Fall (Philip Serna)
+Viols: Waiting for the Hammer(schmidt) to Fall (Phillip Serna)

 Intermediate – viol consort, 5 – 10 viols with doubling